chrisraff/BeamNG-pacenotes-mod/README.md

 3. **Start the scenario or time trial** – Pacenotes will load and play automatically.

 ## Tuning Playback
+These playback settings can be tuned from the UI or via keybinds (under "General").
 - **Lookahead Distance**: Determines how many meters ahead pacenotes are triggered.
   Example: If set to 40, you’ll hear about a turn 40 meters before you reach it.
-- **Speed Multiplier**: Adjusts the lookahead distance dynamically based on your speed.
+- **Speed Sensitivity**: Adjusts the lookahead distance dynamically based on your speed.
   Experiment with this to find the best balance for your driving.
 - **Volume**: Controls the playback volume of pacenotes.